burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 **Corporations don't have that luxury.
 For corporations a coherent and executable AI-First strategy is mission critical.**

-The tangled complexity of the AI ecosystem is leading some firms towards a flawed approach: Chasing the AI buzz, trying out the latest front-end AI apps, and running multiple POCs with [commoditized AI vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).
+The tangled complexity of the AI ecosystem is leading some firms towards a flawed approach: Chasing the AI buzz, trying out every latest AI apps, and running multiple POCs with [commoditized AI vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).
 They are focusing on the shiny stuff.
 The shiny front-end AI apps that are about to be both segmented and undergo a massive consolidation.

 That’s a dangerous approach.

-The focus needs be on creating a proprietary AI platform to provide a meaningful competitive edge.
+The focus should be on creating a proprietary AI platform to provide a meaningful competitive edge.

 An AI-First platform takes the scalability of [large language models](https://aimusing.blog/2025-08-16-Core-Components-Of-AI-Platfroms/) for general reasoning and combines them with unique insights from proprietary [small language models](https://aimusing.blog/2025-02-15-Small-Language-Models/).
 Then there is the gritty work of building [retrieval pipelines](https://aimusing.blog/2026-03-14-Retrieval-Pipelines/) to ingest [dark data](https://aimusing.blog/2025-03-22-Dark-Data/) in real time.

 None of that sounds sexy.

-It is far easier for corporate leaders to focus on the shiny AI stuff on the front-end that everyone is chattering about in the consumer domain.
+It's far easier for corporate leaders to focus on the shiny AI stuff on the front-end that everyone is chattering about in the consumer domain.

 The compelling lesson from ISP and search engine consolidation is not which firms survived in that space, but how smart businesses built on the back of those foundational technologies to create new solutions.

-Firms like Expedia, Netflix, Salesforce, and Bloomberg used the foundational internet technologies to build proprietary platforms with robust data pipelines.
-They created new products and new revenue streams.
-They saw the bigger picture: They built proprietary platforms on top of those foundational technologies to provide consumers with products they didn’t even know they needed.
+Firms like Expedia, Netflix, Salesforce, and Bloomberg used the foundational internet technologies to build proprietary platforms.
+They saw the bigger picture: By buiding proprietary platforms on top of those foundational technologies they were able to provide consumers with new products they didn’t even know they needed.

 That first-mover advantage proved decisive.

-AI will consolidate in some form. **The bubble we are living through where anyone can release an app and call it “Artificial Intelligence” will eventually burst.**
+AI will consolidate in some form.

+**The bubble we are living through where anyone can release an app and call it “Artificial Intelligence” will eventually burst.**

 The firms that have a solid AI-First strategy to build their own [proprietary AI platform](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/) will be the firms still standing when the dust settles on the AI landscape.